|Dates / Deadlines:|

 See Modules information in the Courses section below for details on the various cities and sites to be visited across Europe.

-This program is open to Undergraduate and Graduate students of the School of Architecture as well as students from other schools at the University of Virginia.
+This program is open to Undergraduate and Graduate students of the School of Architecture as well as students from other schools at the University of Virginia, and students at other US universities.
 All students take two 3-credit PLAN 5500 Special Topics courses for a total of 6 credits:

 - European Sustainable Economic Development